jhthorpe/myVHO/README.md

 # myVSCF
-A crummy implementation of variational SCF vibrational calculations.
+A crummy implementation of variational solutions of the Schrodinger equation in the basis of harmonic oscillator wavefunctions.